ibm-build-lab/wxd-file-ingestion-utilities/python/README.md

  ]
 }
 ```
-### Re index from source to destination index running it thru the pipeline
+### Re-index from source to destination index running it thru the pipeline

 Once the source has been ingested using the `elastic_ingest.py`.
 Enter the following into the Elasticsearch `Dev Tools` console and run it:
 ```